-What cause fibromatosis?
+What causes fibromatosis?

 The cause of fibromatosis remains unclear.
-In some types of fibromatosis such as desmoid tumours it is thought that the condition may be related to trauma, hormonal factors, or have a genetic association.
+In some types of fibromatosis such as desmoid tumours, it is thought that the condition may be related to trauma, hormonal factors, or have a genetic association.
 Superficial fibromatoses such as palmar, plantar and penile fibromatosis have sometimes been linked to certain diseases such as diabetes, liver disease and hypertension.

 What is the treatment for fibromatosis?

-Management of fibromatosis depends on the individual disease.
+Management of fibromatosis depends on individual disease.
 For further information on the different types of fibromatoses select from the list below.